 Something wearable and not obviously architecture-based.
 But that’s really part of the appeal for this one.
 As is the price.

-Based on the Bauhaus pure shapes and colours, it features acrylic shapes that are laminated onto a thin wooden backing piece which is suspended from a nickel-free, hypoallergenic, bronze finished chain.
+Based on the Bauhaus pure shapes and colours, it features acrylic shapes that are laminated onto a thin wooden backing piece that is suspended from a nickel-free, hypoallergenic, bronze finished chain.

 At £10 it doesn’t break the bank either.